 Take and pass a keyboard skills examination by performing selections from R. Schumann, Album for the Young, Op.
 68, and J. S. Bach, 371 Four-Part Chorales.
 Submit, prior to the first registration, the score (and tape, if available) of a three-movement sonata, 10 to 15 minutes in length, for one or more instruments.
 One may send additional scores.
-At least 18 hours of course work must be at the 600 level or higher.
+At least 18 hours of coursework must be at the 600 level or higher.
 A 3.0 GPA is required for graduation.

-Advanced Composition 6
+Advanced Composition

-MUS 711 Pedagogy of Theory 3
+MUS 711 Pedagogy of Theory

-Analytical Techniques 6
+Analytical Techniques

 MUS 721 Analytical Techniques I (3) or

 MUS 722 Analytical Techniques II (3) or

 MUS 723 Analytical Techniques III (3)

-Applied Music 3
+Applied Music

-Music History and Literature Electives (MUS 630 History Survey (3) may be required) 6
+Music History and Literature Electives (MUS 630, History Survey (3) may be required)

 MUS 698 Thesis

 or

-MUS 714 Composition ProjectElectives (Cannot be MUS 620 Theory Survey) 6
+MUS 714 Composition Project

-Electives (Cannot be MUS 620 Theory Survey) 2
+Electives (Cannot be MUS 620, Theory Survey)

-Master of Music Domes Wasderind Doufsman as and

-Master of Music Degree-Woodwind Performance and

-Pedagogy (32 Hours)

-Candidacy Audition:

-Canondacy Anomon:
+NOTE: Contact the coordinator of Graduate Studies for details on an emphasis in theory or